Back to Part 3

 Early phonographs or “gramophones” were purely mechanical devices.
 The disc (or cylinder) was rotated by a spring-driven clockwork mechanism and the needle or stylus rested in the passing groove.
 The vibrations of the needle were transmitted to a flexible membrane that was situated at the narrow end of a horn that amplified the resulting sound to audible levels.

 In 1820, more than 30 years before de Martinville’s invention, the Danish physicist and chemist, Hans Christian Ørsted announced the first link made between electricity and magnetism: he had discovered that a compass needle would change direction when placed near a wire that was carrying an electrical current.
 Nowadays, it is well-known that this link is bi-directional.
 When current is sent through a wire, a magnetic field is generated around it.
 However, it is also true that moving a wire through a magnetic field will generate current that is proportional to its velocity.

 So, it was obvious that the speed regulation wasn’t working properly at the end of Day 5.
 So, last night was spent digging for information on how centrifugal speed governors work and I came across this excellent explanation.

-So, my theory was that the disc was seized on the axel and not moving correctly with the rotational speed.
-This means that everything came apart again, and the axel had to come out.
+So, my theory was that the disc was seized on the axle and not moving correctly with the rotational speed.
+This means that everything came apart again, and the axle had to come out.

-This is after I polished the rust off the axel with sandpaper, starting at 400 and working up to 3200 (lubricated with more WD-40).
-I was sanding along the length of the axel, since that’s the direction of movement of the disc.
+This is after I polished the rust off the axle with sandpaper, starting at 400 and working up to 3200 (lubricated with more WD-40).
+I was sanding along the length of the axle, since that’s the direction of movement of the disc.